Nico Hoerner Player Props: Cubs vs. Padres

 Nico Hoerner At The Plate

-- Hoerner has eight doubles, a triple, four home runs and 16 walks while batting .282.
+- Hoerner has nine doubles, a triple, four home runs and 16 walks while batting .284.

-- Among qualified hitters in MLB play, he ranks 34th in batting average, 74th in on-base percentage, and 118th in slugging.
+- Among qualified hitters in MLB play, his batting average ranks 35th, his on-base percentage ranks 66th, and he is 112th in the league in slugging.

+- Hoerner has reached base via a hit in 38 games this year (of 50 played), and had multiple hits in 16 of those games.

-- Looking at the 49 games he has played this season, he's went deep in four of them (8.2%), and in 1.8% of his trips to the dish.
+- He has homered in 8.0% of his games this year, and 1.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.